-One of the biggest local attractions is the Louisville parks system.
+One of the biggest local attractions in Louisville is its parks system.
 There are more than 120 public parks in the metro area alone, many created by famed landscape architect Frederick Law Olmstead.
-Olmstead was a nationally-renown landscape architect responsible for creating Central Park in New York.
+Olmstead was a nationally-renowned landscape architect responsible for creating Central Park in New York.
 The following are the ten most popular Louisville parks.

 01 of 10